maykinmedia/consumerjs/doc/abstract-consumer.md

 <a name="AbstractConsumer+parseScalar"></a>

 ### *abstractConsumer.parseScalar(object) ⇒ <code>AbstractConsumerObject</code>*
-Parses anonymous object to a single AbstractConsumerObject Gets called when result JSON.parse is not an array
+Parses anonymous object to a single AbstractConsumerObject.
+Gets called when result JSON.parse is not an array.

 **Kind**: instance method of <code>[AbstractConsumer](#AbstractConsumer)</code>